deanpcmad/twitchrb/README.md

 # reply_to is optional and is the UUID of the message to reply to
 @client.chat_messages.create broadcaster_id: 123, sender_id: 321, message: "A test message", reply_to: "aabbcc"

+# When using an App Access Token during a shared chat session, control whether the message
+# is only sent to the source channel or shared to all channels in the session
+@client.chat_messages.create broadcaster_id: 123, sender_id: 321, message: "Shared chat message", for_source_only: false

 # Optionally pin the message immediately after sending it
 # Requires moderator:manage:chat_messages and the sender must be the broadcaster or a moderator
 @client.chat_messages.create broadcaster_id: 123, sender_id: 321, message: "Read the rules", pin: true